ANTH 135: Introduction to Biological Anthropology

 Course Information from the University Catalog

 Uses an evolutionary perspective to introduce students to the study of humans and non-human primates as biological organisms.
 The course will analyze the genetic and environmental bases for modern human biological variation, understand primate behavior and biological relationships, and reconstruct the fossil record.
 Discussions about prehistoric skeletal remains will emphasize biological responses to changes in subsistence and social structure.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.